benchristelcom/benchristelcom.github.io/src/recipes/methi-dal.md

 ### Thread#join

 When the tempering is done, add it to the lentils so the flavors have time to blend.
+Add crushed dried fenugreek leaves a few minutes before removing from heat.

 ## Serving suggestions